What is an SSL Certificate?

 How to Renew/Purchase an SSL Certificate

 The process for a renewal and a brand new certificate is very similar, however it is important to keep your certificates well organised, so you should delete any old certificates or store them in separate folders to avoid confusion.
+Microsoft Azure provide a very simple way for you to store and host your certificates.

 1 Step one